-And the gist of them is the same – Panama isn’t part of Central America so it shouldn’t be part of this website.
+But the gist of many of our comments from Central Americans is the same – Panama isn’t part of Central America and shouldn’t be part of this website.

-But not so fast.
-In geographic terms, Panama is part of Central America, sure.
+Not so fast, though.
+In geographic terms, Panama is part of Central America, sure

 But what about in historic or cultural terms?

 The answer there is no. And this, I’ve learned, is why people ask us why we cover Panama.
 My thinking the question was ignorant was ignorant in itself.

 Panama, you see, used to be part of Colombia.
 It was Colombia until they broke away in a US-backed secession brought about because an independent Panama would be more cooperative about the Canal.
 And before Colombia was independent, the Spanish lumped it (including Panama) into the Viceroyalty of Peru, governed from Lima.
 After the Spanish divided up the vast Viceroyalty of Peru, Panama was always whatever Colombia was.
 In the meantime, the rest of Central America was part of the Viceroyalty of New Spain, administered from Mexico.
 The Captaincy General of Guatemala, an administrative division of New Spain, comprised five of the modern Central American countries (Guatemala, El Salvador, Nicaragua, Honduras, and Costa Rica).

 When Central America broke free from the Spanish and became the Federal Republic of Central America, it was those five countries.
 A nickname for Honduras is, in fact, ‘Five-Star Country’ after the five stars on its flag representing the Central American nations.
 Nary a mention of Panama.
 And so almost two hundred years after independence, many Central Americans don’t consider Panama Central American.
 It’s understandable.